 The Oregon surplus credit, known as the “kicker," is a way for state government to return some of your taxes to you when revenues are more than predicted.
-Every two years, the Oregon Department of Administrative Services (DAS) determines whether there is a surplus and the amount to be returned to taxpayers as a kicker.
+Every two years, the Oregon Department of Administrative Services (DAS) Office of Economic Analysis (OEA) determines whether there is a surplus and the amount to be returned to taxpayers as a kicker.
 If there's a surplus, the kicker may be claimed on the return as a refundable tax credit or donated to the State School Fund.
 The kicker credit is available only on the return for an odd-numbered year.
 If there's no surplus, or if the tax year is even-numbered, no kicker is available.

 Historic 2 percent Oregon surplus "kicker" statistics

 The 1979 Oregon Legislature passed the "Two percent kicker" law, which requires the state to refund excess revenue to taxpayers when actual General Fund revenues exceed the forecast amount by more than two percent.

 Frequently asked questions

 When the Oregon Office of Economic Analysis determines that a surplus exists and certifies the kicker percentage, the credit will be claimed on the personal income tax, composite, or fiduciary return filed for the current odd-numbered year.
 The amount of the credit will be based on the tax on the return filed for the prior even-numbered year.
 Taxpayers need to file the prior-year return before they file a current-year return to claim the kicker.
 For example, the kicker credit for the 2021-2023 biennium will be claimed on the 2023 return filed in 2024, with the amount based on taxpayers' 2022 tax.
 Taxpayers had to file a 2022 return before they filed a 2023 return to claim the kicker.